• Skip to main content

 Nadia

-This tender, fall-apart Dutch Oven Pot Roast with perfectly cooked vegetables, is a one-pot wonder that any home cook can master.
-It's surprisingly easy to make and requires just a few simple steps on the stove before the oven does the rest!
+This tender, fall-apart Dutch Oven Pot Roast with perfectly cooked vegetables is a one-pot wonder that any home cook can master.
+It's surprisingly easy to make and only takes a few simple steps on the stove before the oven does the rest!

 4.58 from 14 votes